hihai/vodlocker-stream/README.md

 # vodlocker-stream
-Parses the movie/tv title have entered and streams it through vlc player afterwards
+Parses the movie/tv title you have entered and streams it through vlc player afterwards

 ## Requirements
 Requests - pip install requests